Eduard Irimia

 Eduard "Edi" Irimia (born July 10, 1974) is a Romanian kickboxing promoter, television producer and businessman.
-He is the founder and CEO of Superkombat Fighting Championship (Superkombat) and has promoted some of the most prominent names in kickboxing.
+He was the founder and CEO of Superkombat Fighting Championship and has promoted some of the most prominent names in kickboxing.

 Early life and education

 Irimia was born in Ploiești, where his father was a boxing coach.
 Seeking to become a doctor, he attended medical school.

+Promoter career

-Boxing promoter
+Boxing

 After a trip to England in 1996 where he attended a Naseem Hamed fight, Irimia first has become a boxing promoter.
 He promoted the first professional boxing event in Romania and fighters like Tony Badea, being the leading promoter on Pro TV.

 On 23 March 2009 he was the cover subject of the first issue of Forbes Romania magazine.

-Kickboxing promoter
+Kickboxing

 Local Kombat (2003–2010)

 In 2003, Irimia founded Local Kombat.
 The show proved a ratings success.
 Local Kombat was home for fighters such as Cătălin Zmărăndescu, Ciprian Sora, Ionuț Iftimoaie, Daniel Ghiță, Sebastian Ciobanu and Cătălin Moroșanu.
-WKN of Stéphane Cabrera was sanctioning the series of events.
+World Kickboxing Network was sanctioning the series of events.